gulaq

 gulaq is a local-first Chrome extension and desktop app.
 This policy explains exactly what data stays on your device and what is sent to our cloud services.

-Summary: gulaq uses Supabase for authentication, account management, device registration, feature flags, and privacy-safe analytics/error metadata. gulaq does not upload saved AI chat contents, prompts, responses, tab titles, full URLs, browser history, cookies, passwords, auth tokens, local vault files, or exported chat/workspace files to Supabase by default.
+Summary: gulaq requires you to create an account and sign in — with your email and a password, or with Google.
+Your account email (and, for email sign-in, your password) is sent to our authentication provider, Supabase, which also handles account management, device registration, feature flags, and privacy-safe analytics/error metadata. gulaq does not upload your saved AI chat contents, prompts, responses, tab titles, full URLs, browser history, cookies, passwords saved for other websites, auth tokens, local vault files, or exported chat/workspace files to Supabase by default.

 1. What is gulaq?